AdobeDocs/campaign.en/help/v8/dev/customize.md

     :bulb: Learn how to extend an existing schema in [this section](../dev/extend-schema.md).

-You can create new tables in Campaign database and extend built-in datamodel.
+You can also create new tables in the Campaign database and extend the built-in datamodel.

 To add an entirely new type of data that does not exist out-of-the-box in Adobe Campaign (a table of contracts for example) you can create a custom schema directly.
 For more on this, refer to [this example](../dev/create-schema.md#example--creating-a-contract-table).